zramsay/eris-cli/docs/specs/index.md

 ### Variables Specification

-Variables can be used for nearly every eris jobs field (largely with the exception of nonce and wait).
+Variables can be used for nearly every jobs field (largely with the exception of nonce and wait).

 [Read the Variables Specification &nbsp;<i class="fa fa-chevron-circle-right" aria-hidden="true"></i>](/docs/specs/variable_specification)